7 Causes for Conflict in Marriage and How to Resolve Them

 1. Unmet expectations – unreasonable expectations

-Expectations – both unmet and sometimes unreasonable, often give a rise to major conflicts in a marriage.
+Expectations – both unmet and sometimes unreasonable, often give rise to major conflicts in a marriage.

 2. Conflicting standpoints on the subject of children

-Parenting has its share of challenges, and there could be conflicting views over schooling, saving for the future education, drawing a line between what is a necessary, non-negotiable childbearing expenditure over what’s superfluous.
+Parenting has its share of challenges, and there could be conflicting views over schooling, saving for future education, and drawing a line between what is a necessary, non-negotiable childbearing expenditure over what’s superfluous.

-- While both parents wish the best for the child, there is a need to take a purview of other household liabilities, child’s best interests, contingency funds, a scope for augmentation of family income.
+- While both parents wish the best for the child, there is a need to take a purview of other household liabilities, the child’s best interests, contingency funds, and the scope for augmentation of family income.

 Also, a little kindness with which you look at your spouse’s intentions to provide the best for your child helps.
 Easier said than done, in the heat of the argument, you say?
 But definitely worth a shot for marital bliss and a conducive environment for your child.